zeldaret/mm/CONTRIBUTING.md

 ## Useful Links

-- [Google Sheet](https://docs.google.com/spreadsheets/d/1X83YCPRa532v-Zo0WgUsJ2kB1X9RxBta5_p9aWA8uro) - We use this to track decompilation progress and file reservations, instead of GitHub Issues or Trello or similar.
+- [Code Files Google Sheet](https://docs.google.com/spreadsheets/d/1X83YCPRa532v-Zo0WgUsJ2kB1X9RxBta5_p9aWA8uro) - We use this to track decompilation progress and file reservations, instead of GitHub Issues or Trello or similar.

 - [Installation guide](https://github.com/zeldaret/mm/blob/master/README.md#installation) - Instructions for getting this repository set up and built on your machine.
 - [Style Guide](docs/STYLE.md) - Description of the project style that we ask contributors to adhere to.
 - [Code Review Guidelines](REVIEWING.md) - These are the guidelines that reviewers will be using when reviewing your code.
 Good to be familiar with these before submitting your code.

-- [Zelda 64 Reverse Engineering Website](https://zelda64.dev/mm) - Our homepage, with FAQ and progress graph :chart_with_upwards_trend: .
+- [Zelda 64 Reverse Engineering Website](https://zelda64.dev/mm) - Our homepage, with FAQ and progress graph :chart_with_upwards_trend:.
-- [MM decomp tutorial] Detailed tutorial for learning in general how decomp works and how to decompile a small, simple file.
+- [MM decomp tutorial](docs/tutorial/contents.md) Detailed tutorial for learning in general how decomp works and how to decompile a small, simple file.
 - [Introduction to OOT decomp](https://github.com/zeldaret/oot/blob/master/docs/tutorial/contents.md) - The tutorial the MM one was based on.
 For OOT, but largely applicable to MM as well.
 Covers slightly different topics, including how to get your data OK with `vbindiff`.
 - The `#resources` channel on the Discord contains many more links on specific details of decompiling IDO MIPS code.